 Also as of January 1, Montana businesses will have access to a new $750 tax credit each time they hire a worker and then offer them on-the-job training through state apprenticeship programs.

 The credit will be doubled to $1,500 when the new employee is a veteran.

 House Bill 308, which created the new tax credit, was among Governor Steve Bullock’s top legislative priorities during the 2017 legislative session.

 Supporters say it will encourage small businesses to grow and help Montana workers, especially veterans, build valuable skills.

-Altogether, about 20 bills signed into law after the 2017 legislative session took effect in whole or in part on January 1; click here to see them on the Montana Legislature website.
+Here are other new bills signed into law after the 2017 legislative session took effect in whole or in part on January 1; click here to see them on the Montana Legislature website.